CLI Commands

 • --max-memory-percent: Maximum memory usage percentage before stopping (default: 85).

 • --delete-old-indices: Delete old indices after migration.
+Use cleanup-old-indices command to clean up later if needed.

 • --pid-dir: Directory to store PID and status files (default: /tmp).